jacksund/simmate/README.md

 ```

 2. _**A Full-Feature Database.**_ Using all the data on our official site along with your own private data, you can take advantage of Simmate's extremely powerful database that is built off of [Django ORM](https://github.com/django/django).
 Simmate also brings together third-party databases and their data -- including those like the COD, Materials Project, JARVIS, and others.
-With so much data, being able to easily download and navigate it is critial:
+With so much data, being able to easily download and navigate it is critical:

 ```python
 # Be sure to follow the database tutorial where we build our